Middletown Heritage Trail Site 5

 St. John’s Square (behind O’Rourke’s Diner)

 Now we’re getting somewhere.
 History!
 And lots of it!
 Middletown’s heritage!
 In spades!
 Not only that, on a street full of unique, upstart and interesting restaurants, O’Rourke’s Diner stands out.
 It is a classic train car diner and the food transcends typical diner food.
 It’s featured on pretty much every show about Connecticut dining.
-(It also features in my attempt to eat Connecticut’s Things to eat Before I Die list.)
+(It also features in Roadfood’s Connecticut’s Things to eat Before You Die list.)

 But that’s not why we’re here.
 Around the corner from O’Rourke’s and down the awkward onramp road to Route 9, hidden away on the side of the hill is Riverside Cemetery.
 And while the Heritage Trail brochure merely states, “Early English settlement; the oldest graveyard; Commodore Macdonough,” there’s a lot more here to check out.